HenrikSZ/BasicCRUDApp/README.md

 utilizing postgrator.
 Plain SQL migration code is found in migrations.

+# Changelog
+Any notes about changes can be found in CHANGELOG.md

 # Requirements
 - EITHER: docker, docker-compose
 - OR: node.js with npm, mysql/mariadb